ska-telescope/ska-dlm-client/docs/src/openapi_dlm_client/IngestApi.md

 Init Data Item

-Initialize a new data_item by at least specifying an item_name.
+Initialize a new data_item.  item_name or json_data is required.

 ### Example